bboltn/bboltn.github.io/_posts/2007-01-02-Powershot-and-photos.markdown

 date: 2007-01-02
 ---

-Here's my photo setup<br />F-Spot for photos on my computer<br />Flickr for online photos
+Here's my photo setup:

+- F-Spot for photos on my computer
+- Flickr for online photos